Clarkkkk/vue-view-transitions/README.md

 ### Use `ViewTransitionsPlugin` to add view transition name easily

+`ViewTransitionsPlugin` provides a directive `v-view-transition-name` (or `v-trans` for short) to apply `view-transition-name` to elments.
 You should use a unique view-transition-name for each element (or element pair).

 In `main.ts`